iandevlin/mdn/video-player/video-player.md

 });
 ```

-Unfortunately in mobile browsers, when ``loadedmetadata`` is raised, if it even *is* raised, ``video.duration`` may not have the correct value, or even any value at all.
+Unfortunately in some mobile browsers, when ``loadedmetadata`` is raised, if it even *is* raised, ``video.duration`` may not have the correct value, or even any value at all.
 So something else needs to be done.
 More on that in a bit.

 Another event, ``timeupdate``, is raised periodically as the video is being played through.
 This event is ideal for updating the progress bar's value, setting it to the value of the video's ``currentTime`` attribute, which indicates how far through the video the current playback is.